Intel Ice Lake processors will be in laptops before the end of the year

 Intel has finally announced that 10nm Ice Lake processors for laptops are shipping now, and should arrive in the best laptops and Ultrabooks later this year.

 This comes after years of pushing back 10nm chips – Intel first announced its Cannon Lake lineup back in 2016.
-But, Ice Lake is on the way, as part of Intel's Project Athena initiative, out today, which Team Blue claims will push computing to the next level.
+But now Ice Lake is on the way, as part of Intel's Project Athena, announced at Computex 2019, which Team Blue claims will push computing to the next level.

 - Check out the best 2-in-1 laptops